-- J. Deputy Coordinator of Emergency Management.
-There shall be a Deputy Coordinator of Emergency Management appointed by the Board of County Commissioners, subject to the approval of the State Director of Emergency Management and subject to his orders, as required by law. - K. State Director to exercise supervision and control.
+M. State Director to exercise supervision and control.
 The State Director of Emergency Management shall exercise supervision and control of the Coordinator of Emergency Management and Deputy, who may be removed by the State Director for cause.
 The Coordinator of Emergency Management and Deputy shall perform their duties in accordance with the provisions of N.J.S.A.
 App.
 A: Ch.
 9, and rules and regulations promulgated by the Governor.

 [Added 7-22-2021 by Ord.
-No.831-2021]
+No.831-2021; Amended 11-10-2022 by Ord.
+840-2022]